rbiegacz/Udacity-CarND/CarND-Advanced-Lane-Lines-master/README.md

 The current state of the project is a good start for more fune tunning.

-For example, I used only
+For example, to generate binary images in apply_gradients_thresholds function  I used only SobelX operator and used S channel from HLS color space.
+One can definitely, improve the function using magnitude of the gradient, direction of the gradient.

 Performance improvements: right now, processing a single image/frame from the first step until annotation takes ~1s.
 This performance should be improved.
+For example, using convolution in sliding window search would accelerate processing.